hashkat/hashkat/docs/tutorial04.md

 As the name implies, a random follow model is one in which the entities in which a twitter user follows is totally arbitrary.
 You've already had some experience working with the random follow model, the simple network we created in Tutorial 1 implemented it, but in this tutorial we are going to go into this model in much more detail.
-This tutorial should take approximately 30 minutes to complete.

 Though the simple network we created in Tutorial 1 served as a quick and easy way to introduce one to #k@, the network we created from this simulation was nowhere near realistic.
 Among other things, *Followback*, the ability for an entity to follow an entity who followed them,